 Baptism is the clear command of Christ.
-Matthew 28:19-20 states, “Therefore go and make disciples of all nations, baptizing them in the name of the Father, Son and Holy Spirit, and teaching them to obey everything I have commanded you.”
+Matthew 28:19-20 NIV states, “Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you.”
 This is not an option but a command that is to be obeyed.

 Christ modeled it for us.
-He, too, was baptized through water as an example to follow (see Matthew 3:13-17).
+He, too, was baptized through water as an example to follow (Matthew 3:13-17).

 As an act of obedience to Christ, every sincere Christian should be baptized.
 Therefore, we believe that baptism is meaningful and appropriate only for the “born again” believer.
 Therefore, we don’t practice infant baptism.
 It is a sign for born again believers.

 The New Testament commands that all believers are to be baptized.
-Acts 8:12 states, “...when they believed... they were baptized, both men & women.”
+Acts 8:12 NIV states, “...when they believed... they were baptized, both men and women.”
 The Ethiopian Eunuch had his chariot stopped right after he had believed and asked, “Look, here is water.
-Why shouldn’t I be baptized? ...then they went down into the water and Phillip baptized him”-Acts 8:37, 38.
+What can stand in the way of my being baptized?”
+Then they “went down into the water and Phillip baptized him” (Acts 8:36-38).
 It’s clearly commanded in Matthew 28:19-20.

 We believe that the requirement for membership in the local church (Fellowship) is the same requirement for the universal church.
 The local church is a regional “expression” of the universal church.
 The Scriptures teach that the universal church is the Body of Christ, made up of all who truly believe.

 I Corinthians 12:13 teaches that membership in the universal Body of Christ takes place at the moment of conversion.
 Therefore, we believe the only requirement for membership, in both the universal and local churches, is genuine faith in Christ alone.
 (Compare I Corinthians 1:2 with Acts 26:15-18 and Acts 16:31 for further study.)